andrecolon/React-MDB/README.md

-This app was created using "THE MOVIE DATA BASE"

-## A simple clean app to diplay the most poular movies and query the DB for any title,
+## A simple clean app to display the most poular movies and query the DB for any title.

-## Using, Hooks, RFC [react functional components]
+This app was created using "THE MOVIE DATA BASE" using, Hooks, RFC, local and seesion storage.